 1. Nepal Visa fees, intl. airfare in/out Nepal

-2. Lunch and evening meals in Kathmandu except welcome dinner
+2. Lunch and evening meals in Kathmandu except for welcome dinner

 3. Personal Climbing equipment (Ice Axe, Crampons, Harness, Zoomer, Descender, Carbines & climbing boots etc.)